gnprice/pysh/README.md

    `sh() { ... }`.
 The accepted keyword arguments are similar to those accepted by `subprocess`: e.g. `stderr`, `timeout`, `check`.

+ * Small but important: we make a couple of extensions to permit the full range of Python's semantics to be used without newlines, in a one-liner, which is important for interactive use.
+These build on Python's existing use of semicolon `;` as an alternative to a newline for separating statements.

+   * In Python, the semicolon is only available for separating "simple statements", i.e. those that don't contain other statements.
+In Shython, a semicolon can be used to separate any kind of statement.

- * Small but important: in addition to the usual indentation-based syntax for closing a block (for control flow, function definition, etc.), a block may be closed with a keyword `end`, placed syntactically like a statement in the block.
+   * In addition to Python's indentation-based syntax for closing a block (for control flow, function definition, etc.), a block may be closed with a keyword `end`, placed syntactically like a statement in the block.

-   Combined with Python's existing use of semicolon `;` as an alternative to a newline for separating statements, this makes the full range of Python's semantics available in a one-liner, which is important in interactive use.

      `... | py -l { try: ...; end; except: ... }`

-   *(Ideally these would be pure "syntax extensions" in the sense that every syntactically-valid Python program parses as a Shython program with the exact same meaning.
-The `sh { ... }` should meet that, but `end` doesn't.
-Maybe double-semicolon `;;` instead?)*

      *(For a `try` block in particular, maybe even the `end` should be optional?
 Unlike with `if/if/else` where either `if` could go without an `else`, where there's a `try` there must be a coming `except` or `finally`, so `except` closing a `try` block is unambiguous.)*

+ * *(Ideally these would be pure "syntax extensions" in the sense that every syntactically-valid Python program parses as a Shython program with the exact same meaning.
+The `sh { ... }` should meet that, and the expanded `;`, but `end` doesn't.
+Maybe double-semicolon `;;` instead?)*

 Shython is implemented by a modified version of CPython's parser, generating bytecode to run on the unmodified CPython interpreter.